moahmed0987/twitter-joke-bot/README.md

 # twitter-joke-bot

+**Twitter's recent [API changes](https://www.forbes.com/sites/jenaebarnes/2023/02/03/twitter-ends-its-free-api-heres-who-will-be-affected/), including the end of free access, impacts the functionality of this project.**

 A simple Python project that automates the process of tweeting jokes to a Twitter account utilising the Twitter and OpenAI APIs.
 Created in an afternoon 😄